 Dr Feldman's research interests include the study of G-protein coupled receptors, mechanisms of heart failure, genomic-mediated developmental changes and cardiac transplantation.
-He is currently funded by multiple National Institute of Health grants and the Heart failure Society of America.
+He is currently funded by multiple National Institute of Health grants and is the Editor of the International Society of Heart and Lung Transplants (ISHLT) Links as well as on the editorial board of several journals.
 His research endeavors have included both basic and clinical research as he has extensive publications in both clinical and basic science.
 Despite his research, Dr Feldman continues to have a busy clinical practice.
-His clinical focus is cardiac transplant, end-stage disease management, and critical care.
+His clinical focus is cardiac transplant, end-stage disease management, ventricular assist devices and critical care.

 Dr Josef Stehlik, MD, MPH, FACC is Associate Professor at the University of Utah School of Medicine, USA.
 He received his medical degree from the Charles University in Prague, Czech Republic, and Masters in Public Health degree from Harvard School of Public Health, Boston, MA, USA.
 He completed his training in internal medicine and in cardiovascular diseases at Allegheny General Hospital, MCP Hahnemann University, Pittsburg, PA, USA and advanced training in heart failure and transplantation at the Cleveland Clinic, Cleveland, OH, USA.